A targeted search for strongly lensed supernovae with the Las Cumbres Observatory: Introduction

-An alternate approach for hunting glSNe is to monitor a sample of known strong-lensing systems, which is the strategy that we adopted with LCOLSS.
-With the release of the SLACS sample \citep{Bolton2008}, the SWELLS sample of lensed spiral galaxies \citep{Treu2011,Brewer2012}, the SLACS for the Masses Survey (S4TM) \citep{Shu2017}, and the BELLS sample \citep{Brownstein2012}, we have a sufficiently large number of known strong-lensing systems at low redshift ($z < 1$) that can plausibly yield a detection over $\sim$ year timescales.
-Most of these galaxies have been presented in \citet{shu_prediction_2018} (hereafter S18), which examined a sample of 108 galaxy-galaxy strong lensing systems (i.e., the sources in SLACS, S4TM and BELLS, 98 of which are included in our sample) in which the lens is an early type galaxy and the background galaxy has strong star formation.
-The high SFRs of the lensed galaxies should result in a higher rate of SN explosions (including Type Ia), and the lensing galaxies with large Einstein radii would result in longer observable time delays with a relatively simple lensing mass profile \citep{Li2011,Oguri2019}.
-We present the (null) results of our pilot glSNe search program here.
-The goal of LCOLSS was to detect a strongly lensed SN at low redshift (our sample has an average source redshift of 0.66), which would provide a measurement of the Hubble constant, $H_0$ from time-delays.
-The time delay is primarily sensitive to $H_0$ in contrast to supernovae that yield relative luminosity distances \citep{Suyu2017}.
+One approach for hunting glSNe is to monitor a sample of known strong lensing systems, which is the strategy that we adopted with our survey, the Las Cumbres Observatory Lensed Supernova Search (LCOLSS).
+With the release of the SLACS sample \citep{Bolton2008}, the SWELLS sample of lensed spiral galaxies \citep{Treu2011,Brewer2012}, the SLACS for the Masses Survey (S4TM) \citep{Shu2017}, and the BELLS sample \citep{Brownstein2012}, we have a large enough number of known strong lensing systems at low redshift ($z < 1$) to plausibly make a detection over $\sim$ year timescales in a targeted search.
+Most of these galaxies have been presented in \citet{shu_prediction_2018} (hereafter S18), which examined a sample of 128 galaxy-galaxy strong lensing systems (i.e., the sources in SLACS, S4TM and BELLS, 98 of which are included in our sample) in which the lens is an early type galaxy and the background galaxy has strong star formation.
+The high star formation rates (SFRs) of the lensed galaxies should result in a higher rate of SN explosions (including Type Ia SNe), and the lensing galaxies with large Einstein radii would result in longer observable time delays with a relatively simple lensing mass profiles \citep{Li2011,Oguri2019}.
+The SFRs and the SN rates are discussed in more detail in S18.
+This paper will present the (null) results of our pilot glSNe search program.
+The goal of LCOLSS was to detect a glSN at low redshift (our sample has an average source redshift of 0.66), and to provide a measurement of the H$_0$ from time delays.
+The time delay is primarily sensitive to H$_0$, in contrast to unlensed supernovae that use relative luminosity distances with other sensitivities \citep{Suyu2017}.